NivenT/academic_website/_advice/postdoc.md

 * Summer before you apply
   * Do a bunch of math travel (keep doing this throughout the year)
   * Talk with your advisor about where to apply, who your letter writers should be, with whom you should apply to NSF, etc.
-  * Potentially start preparring drafts of your application materials, especially your research statement.
+  * Potentially start preparing drafts of your application materials, especially your research statement.
 * August
   * If you apply to be a Harvard junior fellow, nominations are due August 1.
 This will probably be your first deadline (potentially by like a month or two).
 * September